 Not a ‘mood board’ (personally, I’ve never found these helpful) but simpler.
 This idea came from a conversation which I had with a colleague at HP many years ago.
 With a bit of paper in landscape format, add a frame around the edge of the page and a title of a date some time in the future.
 Then draw images that represent how you want life to be on that date.The only rule is you can’t include any words.
 Use stick-people, stick cats and dogs, houses and so on.
 As you draw, notice the thoughts that arise as well as your inner dialogue.
 A host of useful ideas will bubble up as you get drawn into your picture.
 When it's completed, explain it to someone you can trust, and refine as necessary.

-Another alternative route to purpose.
+Another alternative route

 The second alternative is to draw on memories of past peak experiences – times when life or work were particularly sweet, or enjoyable.

 Find three such times, and for each, search form 3-5 words that express it for you.
 Repeat for each memory in turn, remembering them in as much detail (see, hear and feel) as you can muster.
 Make sure you break between them somehow so that they don’t end up blurring together to an indiscriminate blob!

 Take the resulting list (which will be 9-15 words) and reduce it to the essential 5 in whatever way works for you.
 Then craft a purpose statement along the lines of :